robauto/bibli3.0/readme.md

 The thing is now ready!

-Use Filezilla or another FTP client to transefer the three files you downloaded onto the Bibli in the folder ```/opt/Robauto/bibli3.0/aws/aws_credentials```.
+Use Filezilla or another FTP client to transfer the three files you downloaded onto the Bibli in the folder ```/opt/Robauto/bibli3.0/aws/aws_credentials```.
 The private key file MUST be named 'private.pem.key' and the certificate file MUST be named 'certificate.pem.crt'

 You will also need to edit aws_config.json in the same folder.
 You can do this with